huanyun1218924/DP_T2D/README.md

-Dietary Patterns, Circulating Metabolome, and Risk of Type 2 Diabetes
+Title: Dietary Patterns, Circulating Metabolome, and Risk of Type 2 Diabetes

+Sample data
+1. model_training_sample.Rdata: used for elastic net model training and initial testing

+2. signature_sample.RData: contain signature information, test sample for signature calculation, and annotation file

+3. t2d_sample: used for prospective analysis between dietary pattern scores and metabolomic signatures and type 2 diabetes

+4. micro_sample: used for microbiome data

 Code files in this repository covers the main analyses:
 1. Figure 2.R: Model training to develop metabolomic signatures for dietary patterns;